Pixurate/pixurate-general/Readme.md

 - Generates AI-powered NFTs for websites without huge development expenses
 - Provides websites withintegrable widgets for reviews, ratings, testimonials and marketing.

+### HACKATHON TRACKS

+Pixurate addresses three tracks on Polygon Hackathon.
+Our main track is the Web3 integration of user review systems on eCommerce platforms.

+Web3 Integration in Web2 - Pixurate provides a seamless integration with Web2 Ecommerce platforms.
+With Pixurate integration, online purchases are awarded with unique NFTs that include the purhcase metadata.
+These NFTs prove verification of NFT owners on blockchain.
+Verified NFT users' feedback on Pixurate platform is stored and visible on blockchain and it is the transparent and secure version of user review systems.

+Nfts - Pixurate generates AI-powered NFTs of physical products purchased online.
+Each Pixurate NFT represents a specific purchase with its metadata.
+Users store their NFTs on the Pixurate app and give feedback on their purchases.
+Pixurate NFTs can be shared on social media for interaction.
+NFT owners are eligible for awards for their engagement.

+Public Goods - Pixurate offers an innovative Web3 application to solve the problems of review manipulation and consumer rights to share and access true consumer experience.
+Pixurate review system is a 3rd party organization with no conflict of interest in revealing true information and applies the highest level of purchase verification.
+Pixurate does not allow fake/bot reviews, review censoring and manipulation by design.
+Pixurate's indirect incentive mechanism motivates the consumers to share their experience and facilitate revealing the highest quality information about online shops.

 ## HOW IT WORKS

 1. It is enough to install our plugin or widget on an ecommerce platform to generate unique NFTs.